mvysny/vaadin-on-kotlin/docs/gettingstarted.md

   and MVC are deliberately left out.
 * Components as basic building blocks - Vaadin is a single-page web component framework as opposed to the traditional multiple page frameworks.
-As such, it resembles the traditional fat client Swing/JavaFX programming and is closer to GUI software development than traditional web development with HTML and JavaScript.
+As such, it resembles the traditional fat client Swing/JavaFX programming and is closer to GUI software development than the traditional web development with HTML and JavaScript.
   VoK promotes code/UI reuse by means of reusing components (your components will range from basic ones to a complex containers, even forms) instead of creating page templates.
+It is a predecessor to the Web Components technology.
 * No magic - No proxies, interceptors, reflection.
 VoK introduces explicit functions which you can easily browse for sources in your Intellij IDEA.

+### Notes For Java Programmers

+Traditionally both JavaEE and Spring acted as this "glue" which held various frameworks together.
+But, with the advent of the Kotlin programming language, we believe that the features of the Kotlin programming language alone are all that's necessary in the modern programming.
+We believe that the era of traditional approach of using the Dependency Injection, Annotations and auto-discovery magic is over and the Kotlin programming language itself is all that's needed to glue stuff together.

-While the Dependency Injection (DI) itself is not hard to grok, it comes with unfortunate consequences:
+While the Dependency Injection (DI) itself is not hard to understand, it comes with unfortunate consequences:
 * The DI forces the programmer to create Services/DAOs even for tiny CRUD operations.
 While having Services may be a desirable practice in larger project, it is overkill for simple projects.
 * The DI requires you to run on a DI container, such as a JavaEE server, or tons of Spring libraries.
 While that's nothing